riboflavin/test-framer-sync/compare/otter-ai-vs-fathom.md

 | Language Support                  | ❌ English only         | ✅ Multiple languages |
 | Desktop App                       | ❌ No (Web-based)       | ❌ No (Web-based)      |
 | iPhone & Android Apps             | ✅ Yes (Both)           | ✅ Yes (Both)          |
-- Otter.ai might appeal to individuals or companies looking for a free tool with Zoom and calendar integration, but may fall short for those needing deeper integrations with platforms like HubSpot or Notion.
-While it is easy to use, it lacks features for in-person meetings and local recording, limiting its practicality for certain users.
+Both Otter.ai and Fathom offer free plans with Zoom and calendar integration, making them suitable for individuals or small companies looking for basic meeting transcription and analytics.
+However, both tools lack deep integrations with popular platforms like HubSpot and Notion, limiting their usefulness for users who heavily rely on these tools for their workflow.

-- Fathom, on the other hand, could be suitable for users seeking a free plan with unlimited access, multiple language support, and integration with various platforms like HubSpot and Notion.
-However, its lack of an automation engine and web-based nature may hinder its ability to truly streamline meeting processes and tasks for users.
+While Otter.ai and Fathom are user-friendly and support mobile apps, they fall short in providing comprehensive solutions for in-person meetings and local recording needs.
+Additionally, the lack of an automation engine in both tools may hinder users who require more advanced features to streamline their meeting processes effectively.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.